 Victoria Falls Backpackers Zambia

 Have you visited Angel’s Pool?
 What did you think?
 I’d love to hear about your experience.
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
-To discover other fun activities in the Victoria Falls area, continue to my post, “Victoria Falls: Where to Eat, Stay and Play“.
+To discover other fun activities in the Victoria Falls area, continue to my post, “Victoria Falls: 7 Unforgettable Experiences“.

 Wow this one just made it to my bucketlist!
 Such an amazing adventure and an incredible landscape to see.
 I want to go there asap now.